RedEagleAP/Meow-Boilerplate/README.md

 Around the CSS part, there are still many automatic functions installed that help the developer.
 For example, to generate image assets and distribute, to build HTML mockups, to make sprites to generate fallbacks for SVG files.
 That's why I also avoid the term framework.

+If you want to have a more lightweight and cleaner version, try [Light Boilerplate](https://github.com/RedEagleAP/light-boilerplate)

 ## Technologies used

 **JavaScript**